orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_isolated.md

 ### Required

-- `gateway` (String) The gateway IP address for the network.
+- `gateway` (String) (ForceNew) The gateway IP address for the network.
 This value define also the network IP range with the prefix length.
+Must be a valid IP with net.ParseIP.
 - `name` (String) The name of the network.
 This value must be unique within the `VDC` or `VDC Group` that owns the network.
-- `prefix_length` (Number) The prefix length for the network.
-This value must be a valid prefix length for the network IP range. (e.g. /24 for netmask 255.255.255.0)
+- `prefix_length` (Number) (ForceNew) The prefix length for the network.
+This value must be a valid prefix length for the network IP range. (e.g. /24 for netmask 255.255.255.0).
+Value must be between 1 and 32.

 ### Optional

 - `description` (String) A description of the network.
 - `dns1` (String) The primary DNS server IP address for the network.
+Must be a valid IP with net.ParseIP.
 - `dns2` (String) The secondary DNS server IP address for the network.
+Must be a valid IP with net.ParseIP.
 - `dns_suffix` (String) The DNS suffix for the network.
-- `static_ip_pool` (Attributes Set) A set of static IP pools to be used for this network. (see [below for nested schema](#nestedatt--static_ip_pool))
+- `static_ip_pool` (Attributes Set) A set of static IP pools to be used for this network.
+Set must contain at least 1 elements. (see [below for nested schema](#nestedatt--static_ip_pool))
 - `vdc` (String) (ForceNew) The name of vDC to use, optional if defined at provider level.

 ### Read-Only

-- `id` (String) The ID of the network.This is a generated value and cannot be specified during creation.
-This value is used to identify the network in other resources.
+- `id` (String) The ID of the network.

 <a id="nestedatt--static_ip_pool"></a>
 ### Nested Schema for `static_ip_pool`

 Required:

 - `end_address` (String) The end address of the IP pool.
 This value must be a valid IP address in the network IP range.
+Must be a valid IP with net.ParseIP.
 - `start_address` (String) The start address of the IP pool.
 This value must be a valid IP address in the network IP range.
+Must be a valid IP with net.ParseIP.

 ## Import